-If you are age 12 to 29 years, it is best to get the Pfizer-BioNTech vaccine.
-This vaccine has a lower risk of myocarditis and pericarditis for this age group.
+If you are age 6 to 29 years, it is recommended to get the Pfizer-BioNTech vaccine.
+This vaccine has shown to have a lower risk of myocarditis and pericarditis in people age 12 to 29 years and may have a lower risk for children age 5 to 11 years.

 Usually you get the same vaccine for all your doses.
 If your first-dose vaccine is not available or you cannot have it, you can get a different COVID-19 vaccine for your next dose.
 Whichever vaccine you get to complete your primary series protects you against COVID-19.

+Talk to your healthcare provider about which vaccine is best for you.
 Go to ahs.ca/seconddose for more information.